Ashbrook Approach Fills in American History Gaps

 “By any measurable standard, we are failing to teach civic knowledge to the next generation,” writes Robyn Verbois, a teacher of American history and government at Christian Life Academy in Baton Rouge, Louisiana.
-Her capstone project for Ashbrook’s Master of Arts in American History and Government (MAHG) proposes to correct this failure by teaching the American Founding.

 The design of the Ashbrook’s MAHG program for social studies teachers supports this approach to teaching civics, Verbois says, with its core curriculum beginning in America’s Revolution and the process by which we arrived at our Constitution.
 Teachers need help in presenting this period, which standard textbooks often slight.
 “Many gloss over” the Founding “in a page or two and then jump into ‘Your Rights and Liberties,’ as though these appeared out of thin air.”

 Throughout her degree work, Verbois said, the MAHG faculty was “very available for students’ questions, either face to face during the summer or through email.
 They show a genuine concern that you learn what it is that they’re teaching.”
 Such support, along with the flexible course schedule (on-line in afternoons and evenings during the school year, in-residence during the summer) helps teachers master historical content without taking time out from their demanding teaching jobs.
 Verbois herself chose the summer program, “an intense immersion during six days, with readings before and after.
 I like it because I can get away and have nothing to do but study.”